The Free Application for Federal Student Aid (FAFSA)

-For the 2020-2021 school year, you may file a FAFSA form up until June 30 (the end of that school session).
+For the current school year, you may file a FAFSA form up until June 30 (the end of that school session).
 The earlier you file, the more aid you’re likely to receive.
-Applying for FAFSA qualifies the student for aid programs such as grants, work-study, scholarships, and loans.
+Applying for the FAFSA qualifies the student for aid programs such as grants, work-study, scholarships, and loans.
 An application will need to be submitted each school year for which aid is required.

 FAFSA enrollment opens on October 1 of each year for the following school year.
 To maximize the amount you’ll receive, file as close to this date as possible.
 Work-study money and many grants are awarded early.

 Although colleges and universities require tuition to be paid prior to the completion of the school year, it’s possible to get some of that money reimbursed through FAFSA if you apply by June 30 of that year.